system-zero/system-zero/README.md

 Again: the only ambition is to be honest to itself.

 ## Zero Point Description.

+ (and the very beginning to implementation ... (estimated time to completion eighteen months (started at the very last days of 2020))

 The  first  stage  is of  course  to  be  able  to get  control  after  kernel initialization, so at some  point we'll have to be ready to  be pid 1.
 Usually